akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 If a product value required in an operation is empty, or if a division by zero occurs, the product won't be updated.

-**round_precision** (optional): round the final result of the operation(s)
+**round_precision** (optional): rounds the final result of the operation(s)

-If this parameter is not specified or if the value is null, no round will be done on the final result.
+If this parameter is not specified or if the value is null, the final result will not be rounded.
 The round precision can be:

 - a positive number: it represents the number of decimals to keep